Nazdravi/mepwec/README.md

 /<PATH TO VIDEO DIRECTORIES>/
 ```
 For separate testing the server components pseudo terminal can be connected to by some terminal application (e.g. minicom) and commands (as described above) can be issued.

+### The web server lua application (runs within nginx)
+The server-side program installation consists of then `file-walk` and `pts-interact` lua-scripts.
+The path to the lua scripts has to be specified in the nginx configuration file `nginx.conf`: `lua_package_path "/var/www/lua/?.lua;;";`.
+The nginx default server configuration `default` defines the two locations `/` and `/media` which deliver the index page and the command interface.